cocoltre/cocoltre.github.io/index.md

 Our goal in this project is to uncover the mechanisms behind these viral conflicts.
 We explore the “recipe” of a negative burst: a combination of content, context, and collective behavior that turns ordinary posts into flashpoints of attention.
 {: .text-justify}

-To do this, we integrate multiple levels of analysis based on the Reddit Hyperlink Network [<sup>[1]</sup>](#ref), which traces how subreddits reference each other through links and comments.
+To do this, we integrate multiple levels of analysis based on the Reddit Hyperlink Network, which traces how subreddits reference each other through links and comments.
 Each level captures a different part of the phenomenon.
 {: .text-justify}

 ### How to define a burst

-In this work, we adopt the definition of burst proposed by Hamilton et al. in the paper Community Interaction and Conflict on the Web.
+In this work, we adopt the definition of burst proposed by Hamilton et al. in the paper Community Interaction and Conflict on the Web[<sup>[1]</sup>](#ref).
 {: .text-justify}

 A burst, or mobilization, is defined as a case where a cross-link between two communities leads to a significant increase in the number of comments made by members of the source community on the discussion thread of the target post.
 To distinguish genuine mobilizations from random fluctuations in activity, the authors compare the observed number of comments to a null model that estimates the expected commenting rate in the absence of a cross-link.